hgrf/racine/README.md

 This will also create the admin user that you will use for your first login (admin@admin.com, password is admin).

+You can update the details (user name, email and password) of the administrator in the "Profile" section (you will find the corresponding button on the top right after logging in).
+Also remember to set up an email account in the corresponding subsection of the "Settings" page.

 You can start the development server by simply executing the "run script":

     $ ./run